basimkhajwal/LSD/README.md

 #### TODO:
 - [ ] Add zoom option for levels so that the correct amount is visible
-- [ ] Add a 3-star collection per level and a total star count
 - [ ] Add a currency system with stars in order to unlock new packs
 - [ ] Improve menu/title colours
 - [ ] Add "reset game" option